Xeldar/snake/README.md

 Simple snake with canvas &amp; javascript (no librairies) ES6

 # Purpose
-I never used canvas before, and I wanted to start with a snake as a first game using canvas and javascript Of course it's not perfect at all, but I will continue to improving it and make it mobile friendly
+I started building a snake with only html (divs) and javascript for fun, But then I realised that I never used canvas before, so I converted my first html snake using canvas and javascript Of course it's not perfect at all, but I will continue to improving it and make it mobile friendly

 # TODO